How to Get Music on Spotify Playlists: Secret Guide

 In some cases, Spotify itself groups listeners with the same and serves them the playlists.
 The whole process is automated but it's monitored by real people in the background.
 If you have a considerable following, you are likely to get on more playlists.
 If your song gets into a personalized playlist, your subscribers will get notified.

 Personalized playlists are essential for your Spotify music promotion, and you can take advantage of Spotify Plays to push your songs into these playlists.
-An example of personalized playlists is Discover Weekly or Release Radar.
+An example of personalized playlists is Discover Weekly.

 2. Editorial Playlists